 Unless explicitly indicated otherwise, all of the files contained in the Git repository should be in the top-level directory of the repository (i.e., the repository should not contain any subdirectories).
 Unless otherwise noted, a single CMakeLists file called CMakeLists.txt should be provided for building the programs in the assignment.
 This CMakeLists file should provide a target for each individual program in the assignment with the same name as the program.
-If any problems require written responses, the responses should be placed in a file called README.pdf in PDF format.
+If any problems require written responses, the responses should be placed either in a file called README.txt in plaintext format or in a file called README.pdf in PDF format.
+Use either the plaintext or PDF format exclusively; do not use both.
 Questions that require an answer in English (as opposed to source code) must be answered in complete sentences (in coherent English).
 Since file names are case sensitive on Linux/UNIX systems, it is important that the correct case (i.e., uppercase versus lowercase) be used in file names.
 Only include the files that are required for the assignment.
 For example, do not include backup/old versions of files.
 If a text editor is used that automatically creates backup versions of files, one must be careful not to accidentally submit these backup files.